How Certain Property Details Might Impact Your Land Loan

 Water Tests aka 'Perc Tests'

-AgSouth Farm Credit does not require perc tests on land loans unless you plan to build a home on the acreage.
+AgSouth Farm Credit does not require perc tests on land loans.
+If you're buying a lot with the intent to build a primary residence then one is required.
 (A percolation test determines the water absorption rate of the soil in preparation for building a septic drain field.)

 Even if the land you are purchasing is for farming and may not include a home, a conversation with the seller about any water issues may be in order.
 For certain farming operations you want to ensure you have ready access to water on your property; having to add a source of water can be a large, unexpected expense.